 Cub Packs offer learning programmes where children are encouraged to experience, experiment, and explore...

-The Cub section is for children who are in Years 4-6 at primary school.
+The Cub section is for children aged 8 to 11 years.
 They meet weekly at their Scout Hall and take part in all sorts of cool activities.

 As a Cub you will: